Serbia in the Middle Ages: Agriculture

 Tableware was diverse, influenced by the different regions and social status of the population.
 The food was served at the table or at sinija, also known as sofra, a short round or square table made of wood.
 In oldest periods, people were eating sitting on the ground.
 Later, people would sit around on the small logs, tripod stools or on a cloth, but the poorest continued to sit on earth.
 The tables in the homes of the gentry were covered with tablecloths.
 Different sources list golden, gold-plated and silver glasses.
 Despot Đurađ Branković personally sent 50 gold-plated glasses to Dubrovnik.
 Cutlery consisted of spoons, forks and knives, made of iron, corals, silver or being gold-plated.
 It was imported but also manufactured in Serbia.
 First dishes and tableware were made of wood.
 Later, the clay and stone came into use.
 Originally, both the rich and the poor were using wooden spoons.
 It is known that at the court of king Vladislav, in the first half of the 13th century, quite simple cutlery was used, both in the sense of the materials used and the craft of making it.
 Half a century later, during the reign of king Milutin, the tableware was already made from silver and gold.
-At first, the wooden spoon was used only by the head of the housem while the rest of the household members were using fingers for eating.
-Fork came into use much later.
-The clergy declared the fork a "sinful debauchery" in the 12th century.
-Even the wooden ones were considered a sin.
-Only in the 16th century the clergy allowed the usage of fork.